 For SMC views, see 2018 fact sheet on CFS/ME “the illness and the controversy.”

-Cell phone safety and telecom funders
+Promoting cell phone safety and telecom funders

 A 2006 paper by Don Maisch, PhD, “raises serious concerns over the impartiality of the SMC model in science communication when tendering expert advice on contentious issues when vested interests are part of the SMC structure.”
 The Maisch paper explores SMC communications on issues involving electromagnetic radiation and cell phone safety, and offers what he calls an “uncensored history of the SMC model of science communication.”